apache/turbine-fulcrum-build/README.md

 2. Remote Testing

-As we using git as svn, be sure that you execute the steps in master/trunk/main branch as git commands are applied to the current branch.
+As we using GIT as SCM (source control management), *be sure that you execute the steps in master/trunk/main branch* as git commands are applied to the current branch.

+    git status

+This should show "On branch master" in the first line.

 Find more Information in [Turbine Release Manual](https://cwiki.apache.org/confluence/display/TURBINE/Publishing+a+Release).